olets/git-random/docs/index.md

 # git-random ![GitHub release (latest by date)](https://img.shields.io/github/v/release/olets/git-random) ![GitHub commits since latest release](https://img.shields.io/github/commits-since/olets/git-random/latest)

-**git-random**: build random-content Git trees quickly.
-An aid for learning and experimenting with Git.
+**git-random** is an aid for learning and experimenting with Git.
+Use it to build random-content Git trees quickly.

 Say you want to try some Git commands on this scenario: